Velocipede: History

-Few original boneshakers exist today, most having been melted for scrap metal during World War I. Those that do surface from time to time command high prices, typically up to about $5,000 US.
+Few original boneshakers exist today, most having been melted for scrap metal during World War I. Those that do surface command high prices, typically up to about $5,000 US.

 Design

 The construction of the boneshaker was similar to the dandy horse: wooden wheels with iron tires and a framework of wrought iron.
 As the name implies it was extremely uncomfortable, but the discomfort was somewhat ameliorated by a long flat spring that supported the saddle and absorbed some of the shocks from rough road surfaces.
-The boneshaker also had a brake – a metal lever that pressed a wooden pad against the rear wheel.
+The boneshaker had a brake in the form of a metal lever that pressed a wooden pad against the rear wheel.

 The front wheel axle ran in lubricated bronze bearings, and some had small lubrication tanks that would wick oil from soaked lamb's wool into the bearings to help them run smoothly.
 Like the High Wheel bicycles that became popular later in the 19th century, boneshakers were front-wheel drive, but in comparison they had smaller wheels (only about 1 m), and were heavy, with a lightweight model weighing 30 lb or more.